tsc-buddy/AzureForensicsLab/README.md

 This guide assumes that you already have Azure Powershell installed and ready for use on your local machine or the machine you wish to run the deployment from.
 For more information on Azure PS installation see here: [Install Azure PS](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?msclkid=22b33880cf1b11eca24aab5d7e475a88&view=azps-7.5.0#installation)

 1. Pull down the contents on this repository, all the source code for infrastructure and chain of custody automation resides in here.
+2. Once you have pulled the repo down, navigate to the main.bicep file.
+You will need to update the following parameter values.
+    - location  - This is the Azure region you wish to deploy to.
+Default is australiaeast.
+    - environmentType - This is to identify what environment you are deploying into. dev,tst,uat,prd are your options.
+    -
-2. Open up a PS terminal and CD to the .\bicep directory where the main.bicep file resides.
+3. Open up a PS terminal and CD to the .\bicep directory where the main.bicep file resides.
-3. Login to Azure with login-azAccount.
+4. Login to Azure with login-azAccount.
 Ensure that once you are logged in, you are in the correct subscription context.
-4.
+5.